ctcl-bregis/ctclsite-rust/config/projects/content/nonmono.md

 On November 9, 2023, an event occured that resulted in me discontinuing the use of Instagram.
 This resulted in the project being put on hold, indefinitely.
 On December 8, 2023, I decided to keep the @nonmonolithic account on Instagram and the related Discord account for historical purposes.

 On January 15, 2024, along with the creation of this page, I added a Story post on Instagram linking to this page as it describes the future of the project.

+On March 27, 2024, I made the first post since November 6, 2023.

 # Name
 The name "nonmonolithic" was chosen in relation to the layout of many modern AMD x86-64 processors.
 A non-monolithic layout of a processor means that there are multiple silicon dies within a single package, CPU.
 AMD uses this for the Ryzen (some) and EPYC series of processors.
 As part of the theme, almost all content was edited and posted from ["Polybutylene Terephthalate"](../pc_pbt/).